monikastrah/431-2020/labs/lab02/lab02.md

 By now, we’d like you to have read the Introduction and Chapters 1-3 of David Spiegelhalter’s *The Art of Statistics*.
 What is the most important question you have after reading this material?
-Please cite the book appropriately when describing what Dr. Spiegelhalter has brought to your attention.
+Begin by citing the book appropriately to describe what Dr. Spiegelhalter has brought to your attention.
+Then state your question.
 Remember that a question ends with a question mark.

 # Submitting your Response